LighteningCode/LighteningCode/README.md

 - 🦾 Computer languages i can speak?, Javascript, Typescript, PHP, JAVA, C#, C++ - HTML CSS (cant be counted but...well..yeah)
 - 🌌 Proficiently Skilled in - (Web Technologies) NodeJS, ReactJS, PassportJS, ExpressJS, (Databases) - SQL, PostgreSQL, MongoDB, Firebase, Neo4J
 - 🛹 Other Skills - (Weird mix but okay) Super Skilled in Literally all the ADOBE apps (PS, PR, AE, AI, XD), Figma, UI / UX design, frying plantain
-- ⚡ Fun fact: I had this friend when was in kindergarten, his name was Kareen, Think he was my best friend at the time, faint memories of him, left the school in kindergarten, never seen him ever. kinda sad tbh.